Recently, I completed a new piece which I immediately submitted to an invitational show.

 - Objectively Critique Other’s Work: Self-critiquing your own work helps you to objectively critique other people’s work based on a set of substantive criteria.

-- Accept Critiques Easily: When you develop the art of self-critiquing your work you learn that not everything you create is terrible and not everything is wonderful.
-It becomes easy to accept critiques from others and even accept rejection of your work.
+- Accept Critiques Easily: When you develop the art of self-critiquing your work, you learn that not everything you create is terrible and not everything is wonderful.
+It becomes easy to accept critiques from others and even accept the rejection of your work.

 - Appreciate Your Skills: By self-critiquing your own work you learn to notice and appreciate your strengths.
 Because you’ll notice that some things you do consistently shine and outperform others.